hisashin/chip/doc/procedure/manufacturer/chromatography_chip.md

 # Advantage(s) of paper-based sensor

 No special or expensive chemicals are necessary.
-LacZ is a protein, so it is easily made using entirely paper-based reactions.
-This technology has been around for more than 40 years, so there should be no problems in terms of patents.
+Furthermore, LacZ technology has been around for more than 40 years, so there should be no problems in terms of patents.
 Another advantage is that this technology can be easily applied to both DNA and RNA targets, meaning that the potential future applications are much broader.

 # Disadvantage(s) of paper-based sensor